aditya-sengupta/seallqg/README.md

 # ttsysid

 System identification for tip-tilt adaptive optics.
 This is a partial port of the tip-tilt control repository [here](github.com/aditya-sengupta/tip-tilt-control).
+Commits are from aditya-sengupta, I hope.

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named